scando1993/thingsboard.github.io/docs/iot-gateway/sigfox-iot-data-visualization.md

 ![Sigfox gateway integration](/images/gateway/sigfox/sigfox-gateway-integration.svg)

 Sigfox is low-cost, low energy consumption connectivity solution that allows collecting a relatively small amount of data from your IoT devices.
 Sigfox Backend allows provisioning custom callbacks and pushing data to your server applications.
-We will use this feature to push data to ThingsBoard IoT Gateway.
+We will use this feature to push data to Pacificsoft IoT Gateway.
 The Gateway will take care of routing tasks: convert data to unified format, device provisioning, data delivery, etc.
-Once data is delivered to ThingsBoard we will be able to see it on advanced real-time IoT dashboards and share these IoT dashboards with end-users.
+Once data is delivered to Pacificsoft we will be able to see it on advanced real-time IoT dashboards and share these IoT dashboards with end-users.

 ### Prerequisites

- - **ThingsBoard**.
-We assume you already have access to ThingsBoard instance.
+ - **Pacificsoft**.
+We assume you already have access to Pacificsoft instance.
-You can use either our [**live demo**](/docs/user-guide/live-demo/) server or install your own ThingsBoard instance using one of the [**installation options**](/docs/user-guide/install/installation-options/).
+You can use either our [**live demo**](/docs/user-guide/live-demo/) server or install your own Pacificsoft instance using one of the [**installation options**](/docs/user-guide/install/installation-options/).

- - **ThingsBoard IoT Gateway**.
-We also assume you already installed ThingsBoard IoT Gateway using one of the [**installation options**](/docs/iot-gateway/installation/) and [**provisioned**](/docs/iot-gateway/getting-started/#step-3-gateway-provisioning) it within your ThingsBoard instance.
+ - **Pacificsoft IoT Gateway**.
+We also assume you already installed Pacificsoft IoT Gateway using one of the [**installation options**](/docs/iot-gateway/installation/) and [**provisioned**](/docs/iot-gateway/getting-started/#step-3-gateway-provisioning) it within your Pacificsoft instance.

  - **Sigfox**.
 We also expect you have your Sigfox devices registered in Sigfox Backend.

-**NOTE**: Both ThingsBoard and ThingsBoard IoT Gateway need to be installed in the cloud to be accessible by Sigfox Gateway.
+**NOTE**: Both Pacificsoft and Pacificsoft IoT Gateway need to be installed in the cloud to be accessible by Sigfox Gateway.

 ### Sigfox configuration steps

 #### Step 1.
 Configure UPLINK callback

-Let's assume we want to publish coordinates, temperature and humidity data from your Sigfox module to ThingsBoard.
+Let's assume we want to publish coordinates, temperature and humidity data from your Sigfox module to Pacificsoft.
 In order to achieve this, you will need to select device type and configure custom callback from Sigfox Backend to our IoT Gateway.

 {:refdef: style="text-align: center;"}